Portland, OR Office Overview

 |Office building||Address||Sqft||Year built|

-The U.S. Bancorp Tower on SW 5th Avenue in the Downtown Portland office market is an amazing example of a high-rise green office building in Portland.
-This energy-efficient office property proudly boasts a LEED Silver certification.
-Built in 1973, the Tower has over 1 million square feet of office space and first-floor retail amongst its 42 stories.
+The U.S. Bancorp Tower on SW 5th Avenue in Downtown Portland is a great example, and is proudly LEED-Certified Silver.
+Built in 1973, the 42-story Tower has over 1 million square feet of office space with retail on the first floor.

 Over the years, the percentage of green and energy-efficient buildings in the U.S. has steadily grown.
 In 2005, the percentage of green certified buildings was less than 5% compared to today's share of 38%.